teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 {: .hands_on}

 The Galaxy homepage is divided into four sections (panels):
-* The Activity Bar on the left: _This is where you will navigate to the resources in Galaxy (Tools, Workflows, Histories, etc.)_
+* The Activity Bar on the left: _This is where you will navigate to the resources in Galaxy (Tools {% icon tool %}, Workflows {% icon galaxy-workflows-activity %}, Histories {% icon galaxy-history-storage-choice %}, etc.)_
 * Currently active "Activity Panel" on the left: _By default, the {% icon tool %} **Tools** activity will be active and its panel will be expanded_
 * Viewing panel in the middle: _The main area for context for your analysis_
 * History of analysis and files on the right: _Shows your "current" history; i.e.: Where any new files for your analysis will be stored_